gleicon/ebook_cto_field_guide/index.md

 Only go for containers with a stable stack and after nailing CI/CD.
 Containers are great for density and usage, but nothing wrong with Virtual Machines if they fit your bill.
 Autoscaling suffers outside of Kubernetes but there are other benefits.

-Speaking of which, when you go for specialised tools such as Kubernetes, you also have to go for specialised people and remember that distributed systems are hard.
+Speaking of which, when you go for specialized tools such as Kubernetes, you also have to go for specialized people and remember that distributed systems are hard.
 Pick your fight.
 The stable stack I've mentioned is the one that fits well your development model and containers.
 Don't stuff a huge application into a thing designed to grow horizontally.
 2TB containers don't make sense.

 Monitor egress and ingress traffic, cross region and hidden Cloud costs.
 For instance at the [Open AWS GUIDE](https://github.com/open-guides/og-aws) you will find a session about [network costs](https://github.com/open-guides/og-aws#aws-data-transfer-costs).
-The figures are not up to date but the flow is clear.
+The $$ figures are not up to date but the flow is clear.

 I've seen huge bills due to non mapped traffic through Managed NAT Gateways and poorly set S3 buckets.
 Same for EKS you can hurt yourself with cross zone traffic.
 Loose disk snapshots and images, unused load balancers and gateways are a source of hidden cost.
 Keep an eye on them, tidy up.